Find Trade Colleges

 50% Freshmen Loans

 50% of Highlands College of Montana Tech students take out loans to afford college costs.
-The typical student loan amount is $4,822 a year.
-Highlands College of Montana Tech has a 2.8% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The average amount of student loans is $4,822 a year.
+The student loan default rate of 2.8% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from Highlands College of Montana Tech is $45,530.